Fokker F.XXXVI: Development

 The Fokker F.XXXVI registered PH-AJA first flew on 22 June 1934 and was a high-wing cantilever monoplane with a fixed tailwheel landing gear.
 In Fokker tradition, the wing was an all wood structure and the fuselage was fabric covered steel tube.
 It was powered by four Wright Cyclone radial piston engines mounted in the wing leading edge, and carried 4 crew and 32 passengers in four eight-seat cabins.
-In an unusual decision, Fokker engineers went to great length in soundproofing the passenger cabin, enabling passenger to converse in a normal voice after take off.
+In an unusual decision, Fokker engineers went to great length in soundproofing the passenger cabin, enabling passengers to converse in a normal voice after takeoff.
 It was delivered to KLM and operated on European routes from March 1935.
 Although it had a good payload it was aerodynamically and structurally inferior to the Douglas DC-2 and DC-3 preferred by Fokker's main customer, KLM.
 Furthermore, as the maintenance advantages of all-metal aircraft became clear, and with no interest from other airlines, only one was built.